J. C. Sulbaran

 Juan Carlos Sulbaran (born November 9, 1989) is a Dutch-Curaçaoan professional baseball pitcher for the Curaçao Neptunus of the Honkbal Hoofdklasse.
 He pitched in Minor League Baseball from 2009 to 2016.
-He has played for the Dutch national team in several international tournaments, including the 2008 Olympics and three editions of the World Baseball Classic.
+He has played for the Dutch national team in several international tournaments, including the 2008 Olympics and four editions of the World Baseball Classic.

 He throws a changeup, curveball and fastball (which peaked at 95 mph in 2011).

 Career

 Sulbaran was voted the best pitcher in the 2004 Latin American Youth Baseball Tournament while playing for the Netherlands Antilles.
 He came to the United States in 2006 to play high school baseball.
 He played at American Heritage School in Plantation, Florida.
 He missed most of 2007 because of an injury, though he struck out 24 in 12 innings.
 In 2008, he went 11–0 with a 1.40 ERA, striking out 88 in 67 innings and allowing 31 hits to help his team to a state championship.